 Requests for DCC Gateway Connections

-Each Party other than the DCC may request (in accordance with this Section H15 and as further described in the DCC Gateway Code of Connection) as many DCC Gateway Connections as the Party wishes, in each case using the DCC Gateway Bandwidth Option of the Party’s choice.
+Each Party other than the DCC may request (in accordance with this Section H15 and as further described in the DCC Gateway Code of Connection) as many DCC Gateway Connections as the Party wishes, in each case using the DCC Gateway Connection Option of the Party’s choice.

-In order to assist a Party in determining which DCC Gateway Bandwidth Option to request (or, in the case of connections using a DCC Gateway HV Connection, the size of the bandwidth required), the DCC shall (on request) provide any Party with information regarding the size of the different message types that can be sent via the DCC User Interface.
+In order to assist a Party in determining which DCC Gateway Connection Option to request (including, in the case of connections using a DCC Gateway HV Physical Connection, or a DCC Gateway HV Cloud Connection, the size of the bandwidth required), the DCC shall (on request) provide any Party with information regarding the size of the different message types that can be sent via the DCC User Interface.

 Within 5 Working Days following receipt of any request from a Party for a DCC Gateway Connection at a premises, the DCC shall: